Kitchen cabinetry is one of three significant selections you’ll need to make for your kitchen renovation, along with appliances and countertops.

-In most cases unless your kitchen is quite small, cabinetry will consume a large part of your budget.
-Choose wisely and you’ll have more money to get the other goodies on your wish list.
+Unless the space is quite small, kitchen cabinetry will consume a large part of your budget.
+Choose wisely and it will save you money to splurge on other costlier materials on your wish list.

 Custom Made – Local Shop